yusdacra/linemd/README.md

 `linemd` is a simple, no deps, markdown parser and renderer.
 ## Features
 - No deps
-- Can render to HTML and SVG
+- Can render to HTML and SVG; they need `html` and `svg` features enabled respectively
+  - By default, `html` feature is enabled
-- Comes with a CLI utility
+- Comes with a CLI utility for rendering to HTML or SVG

 ## Install